 Most of us spend several hours on the day relative to a computer, tablet or smart phone.
-This creates tension but also depletes the mind and can even dull the senses.
+Though often necessary for our work, it creates tension, depletes the mind and can even dull the senses.

-The crucial question arises as to how the new information technology affects our nervous systems beyond any message it may have.
+The crucial question arises as to how the new information technology affects our nervous systems even beyond any message it may have.
 To put it simply this digital stimulation is like a drug, what I would call the “digital drug”.
 Yet on top of these digital stimulations many of us are also taking recreational or medicinal drugs.
 Our attention is preoccupied externally in quickly changing artificial sensory inputs.
 We have little time for being in nature, or to look within and connect with our own inner being and the universe within us.
 We may have a few minutes a day for a Yoga routine, meditation or mantra, but this is usually just a sidelight to the ongoing flow of our increasingly electronic existence, extending to an electronic self-image more than our actual state of body and mind.

 Obviously, the human being was not meant to be wired all the time.
 It is not part of our evolutionary pattern in which we emerged from the world of nature and developed civilization through agriculture.
 Yet curiously we human beings can easily and quickly adapt to machines, become dependent upon them, or even begin to operate like them and emulate them.
 The new seeking to develop Artificial Intelligence not only to help us but to guide us is part of this phenomenon.
 We face an uncertain future in which the machine defines our environment, culture, transportation and even self-identity.